-OverviewThis module offers an in-depth examination of theory and application of forensic psychology to the criminal justice system.
-It examines: law development; types of offending e.g. street gangs and factors associated with becoming criminal; police and forensic profilers’ responses to offending; eyewitness credibility and the police interview process; the credibility of juries; sentence construction for offenders; the aims of punishment and prisoners’ responses to imprisonment; theories of rehabilitation and the implementation of the sex offender treatment programme.
-The module considers the role of forensic psychology in identifying and ameliorating offending behaviour.
-It presents and critically evaluates research and methodologies within forensic psychology.
+OverviewThis module offers an in-depth examination of the theoretical and applied aspects of forensic psychology.
+It examines the development of laws and the principles on which the judicial system is founded; street gangs and career criminals; police and forensic profilers' responses to offending; eyewitness credibility; the police interview process; the role of juries; sentencing; the aims of punishment and how prisoners respond to it; theories of rehabilitation, and the implementation of the sex offender treatment programme.
+Research and research methods in forensic psychology are presented and critically evaluated.
 You will be encouraged to critique the literature and methodologies to further your understanding of the core forensic issues the course presents.

 This module appears in:

 - Social Sciences Undergraduate Stage 2 & 3

 - STMS Undergradute Stage 2 & 3